mewoocat/NixOS/home-manager/ags/README.md

-ty to Aylur and kotontrion:)
+ty to Aylur and Kotontrion:)

 Dependencies
 - `brightnessctl`